PA-Simon/pa-simon.github.io/_pages/about.md

 author_profile: true
 ---

-I am a researcher with a PhD in Actuarial Science, primarily interested in machine learning, statistical learning and uncertainty modeling.
+I am a researcher and actuarial data scientist working at the intersection of machine learning, statistical modeling and insurance analytics.

-Although my doctoral work focused on actuarial applications, my research motivation has consistently been driven by modern AI and data-driven modeling.
-My work lies at the intersection of probabilistic methods, prediction under uncertainty and machine learning.

-## Research Interests
+My work focuses on the development and application of data-driven methods for prediction, uncertainty quantification and decision-making.

+I currently work in the insurance industry, where I develop and apply quantitative and machine learning approaches to real-world analytical problems.
+This experience has reinforced my interest in building models that are not only performant, but also interpretable, reliable and practically useful in complex environments.

+My research interests include:

 - Machine Learning
-- Deep Learning
+- Statistical Learning
 - Probabilistic Modeling
-- AI for Risk and Finance
-- Statistical Learning
 - Uncertainty Quantification
+- Predictive Analytics

+## Contact

+Feel free to reach out regarding research collaborations, postdoctoral opportunities or interdisciplinary projects involving AI, statistics and risk modeling.